The application process

 Kick-start your teaching career in NSW public schools and apply through the GRP.

 Timescales for completing the process will vary depending on when you apply, provide your supporting documents and attend a GRP interview.
-Your interim approval to teach will depend on you completing all professional experiences and/or internship placements, however, a typical pathway through the process is as follows:
+Your interim approval to teach will depend on you completing all professional experiences and/or internship placements, however, a typical pathway through the process for 2018 applicants is as follows:

 Stage one: Complete the GRP online application